 Recently, a Crane sales engineer and I toured a manufacturing facility in southern Wisconsin.
-As we walked through their shop filled with air operated diaphragm pumps waiting for repair, I noticed product covered them all.
+As we walked through their shop filled with air operated diaphragm pumps waiting for repair, I noticed they were covered in product.
 Failure after failure caused unplanned downtime, and to add insult to injury, a huge mess to clean up.

 After we left, I asked the sales engineer what impact the spills had on the business and how they could improve the reliability of their pumps.
-He said the impact on the business was pretty big, and he had four tips that he said would improve the life of their pumps.
+He said the impact on the business was pretty big, and he shared four tips that would extend the life of their pumps.

 Spills from AODD pumps concern manufacturers, from both environmental and profit perspectives.
 A spill isn’t easy to clean up.
 Oftentimes, workers will throw a substance like oil-dry or kitty litter on the spill to absorb the liquid.
 Then someone has dispose of the liquid by shoveling it into a waste container.